 - Lightly butter 36 mini muffin cups.
 (Most mini muffin pans have 24 1½" cups - plan to bake in 2 batches.)

-- Unfold 1 pastry sheet onto a lightly floured surface & roll it into a 12" square, working from the middle out in all directions.
+- Unfold the puff pastry sheet onto a lightly floured surface & roll it into a 12" square, working from the middle out in all directions.

 - Gently press the pastry squares into the muffin cups.

 - Brush the edges of each with a beaten egg, then prick the centers with an X shape using a small fork.